gozdemir13/Minimum-Cost-Method/README.md

 The primary goal of the Minimum Cost Method is to find an initial feasible solution by iteratively selecting the lowest cost cells in a cost matrix.
 These cells represent the optimal assignments between suppliers and demanders in a transportation or assignment problem.

 ## Features
--Cell Assignments: Assigns costs to cells in the transportation matrix.
+ - Cell Assignments: Assigns costs to cells in the transportation matrix.
--Supply and Demand Assignment: Takes user input for supply and demand quantities.
+ - Supply and Demand Assignment: Takes user input for supply and demand quantities.
--Optimal Assignments: Finds optimal assignments using the Minimum Cost Method.
+ - Optimal Assignments: Finds optimal assignments using the Minimum Cost Method.
--Error Handling: Includes error handling to ensure valid user inputs for cost values.
+ - Error Handling: Includes error handling to ensure valid user inputs for cost values.

 ## Usage
 1. Enter the number of suppliers and demanders.